keenanweaver/Nero-umu/README.md

  - `~/.local/share/Nero-UMU/compatibilitytools.d` (Nero's own runners dir, in case Steam isn't installed) It's highly recommend to use utilities such as *[ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt)* or *[ProtonPlus](https://github.com/Vysp3r/ProtonPlus)* to install new Steam runners.

+Nero's been confirmed to build and work on the following:
+ - Arch Linux (btw), w/ Qt 5.15.16
+ - Linux Mint 22, Qt 6.4

 ## Building
 Requirements for building Nero from source:
- - `Qt5`/ `Qt6` - the Base and Network libraries are required.
+ - `Qt5` or `Qt6` - the Base and Network libraries are required.
 Tested mainly on Qt 5, but should also be compatible up through Qt 6.8 LTS.
  - `QuaZip` - Needed for extracting zip archives (mainly the Discord RPC bridge utility).
 For Qt6, QuaZip additionally requires the Qt5Compat layer.

 #### Arch